NVIDIA/TensorRT/samples/opensource/sampleINT8/README.md

 # Changelog

-March 2019
+December 2019
-This is the first release of this `README.md` file.
+This is the second release of this `README.md` file.

 # Known issues